misshanya/url-shortener/README.md

 Bot only shortens the URL, unshortening process is on `gateway`.

-Shortening process is the same as the one in `gateway`: walk to the `shortener`, get hash, connect public host.
+Shortening process is the same as the one in `gateway`: walk to the `shortener`, get base62, connect public host.

 It takes the URL in inline mode.
 For example, `@mybot https://github.com/misshanya/url-shortener`.
 And you will get the shortened URL.